Tokyo's symbolic landmark is a hub of bright lights, rich culture and Edo era serenity

 If the touristy amusement park at the base of Tokyo Tower doesn't pique your interest, the area around Tokyo Tower offers many small museums providing insight into various worlds of Japanese history and business.
 The NHK Museum of Broadcasting takes you through the ages of radio and television, while the Ad Museum Tokyo highlights the history of Japanese advertising, and the Panasonic Living Showroom showcases all the necessities for modern urban living.
 Walking out toward Roppongi will bring you to a trio of museums featuring traditional and contemporary art: Kikuchi Kanjitsu, Sen-oku Hakukokan, and the Okura Museum of Art.

 A moment of urban calm

-A walk through Shiba Park and toward Hamamatsucho Station will bring you to Hamarikyu Onshi Teien , commonly called the Hamarikyu Gardens.
+A walk through Shiba Park and toward Hamamatsucho Station will bring you to Hamarikyu Gardens , formally known as Hamarikyu Onshi Teien.
 These magnificently manicured Japanese gardens offer you some Edo era calm below the imposing skyscrapers of the nearby Shiodome district.
 Originally they were a strolling ground for the Imperial family until being opened to the public in 1946.
 Have a fragrant, relaxing cup of tea in the floating teahouse and take time to unwind among the striking seasonal blooms.
-From Hamarikyu , you can catch the "water bus" going up the Sumida River toward Asakusa for a unique way to tour the city.
+From Hamarikyu Gardens , you can catch the "water bus" going up the Sumida River toward Asakusa for a unique way to tour the city.